zhiyichenGT/zhiyichen.github.io/index.md

 ### About Me

-I am a first year PhD Student in Computer Science at Georgia tech, advised by Alberto Dainotti.
+I am a first year Ph.D.
+Student in Computer Science at Georgia tech, advised by Alberto Dainotti.
 I am interested in intersection of machine learning and Internet.
 I currently work on classifying Autonomous Systems to provide a better understanding to the Internet ecosystem.
 Before joining Georgia Tech, I received my Bachelor degree in Department of Computer Science and Technology, Tsinghua University in 2020.

 ### Research Interests